anonymouscones/anonymous/README.md

 ## More Results

-###  interpolation results between the activation of various concepts
+###  To Reviewer xCLD: interpolation results between the activation of various concepts

 ![ interpolation results between the activation of various concepts](assets/interpolation.jpg " interpolation results between the activation of various concepts")